Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-In Fig.~\ref{fg:diffl} (d), we compute the Hall conductance for samples of the three different thicknesses, with the colors in one-to-one correspondence with the dashed lines in Fig.~\ref{fg:diffl} (c).
+Figure~\ref{fg:diffl} (d) shows the Hall conductance for the three thicknesses, with the colors corresponding to the dashed lines in Fig.~\ref{fg:diffl} (c).
+In Fig.~\ref{fg:diffl}(c), the upper three curves are calculated with $E_F$ in the energy range of the surface states, so they are denoted as the surface Hall conductance; the lower three curves are calculated with $E_F$ in the energy region of the bulk states, so they are denoted as the bulk Hall conductance.
 For the surface quantum Hall conductance, its magnitude is positive and remains basically unchanged for different thicknesses.
-With increasing thickness, the period of the surface Hall conductance gradually approaches the theoretical value of $0.0392$ T$^{-1}$ determined by the Onsager relation in Eq.~\eqref{onsagerfall}.
-In contrast, for the bulk conductance at a fixed Fermi energy, with increasing sample thickness, both the magnitude and period of the conductance change drastically, due to emerging subbands crossing the Fermi energy.
+By increasing thickness, the period of the surface Hall conductance gradually approaches the theoretical value of $0.0392$ T$^{-1}$ determined by the Onsager relation.
+In contrast, for the bulk conductance at a fixed Fermi energy, with increasing sample thickness, both the magnitude and period of the conductance change drastically.
+The difference between surface and bulk quantum Hall conductance is due to the emerging subbands crossing the Fermi energy.
+By varying the sample thickness continuously, there are no other subbands emerging in the energy range of the surface states, while there are new sub-bands in the range of the bulk states.
 These subbands host more Landau levels and increase the Hall conductance.
-The Fermi surfaces of these bulk subbands are different, leading to multi-periodic quantum Hall conductance, serving as another signature for the bulk states.
-These changes cannot happen in the surface Hall conductance, because the durmhead surface states stay robust against the change of sample thickness due to its topological nature.
+The Fermi surfaces of these bulk subbands are different, leading to the multi-periodic quantum Hall conductance, serving as another signature for the bulk states.